-Oracle wants to proclaim it far and wide: it knows all about supporting business operations.
-The leader in enterprise software (almost 75% of its sales), it also provides hardware and services to help companies improve their processes.
+Oracle can’t foretell the future, but it helps its customers better manage their way into the future by supporting their business operations.
+The leader in enterprise software (about 76% of its sales), it also provides hardware and services to help companies improve their processes.
 Best known for its focus on databases, it offers aid in areas such as managing business data, collaboration and application development, customer relationship management, and supply chain management.
 In recent years the company has aggressively used acquisitions to expand, such as its entry into the hardware business with the purchase of Sun Microsystems.

 While rival Microsoft started as an operating system (OS) software company before horning in on the business process applications business, Oracle has, for the most part, avoided doing the reverse.
 Its forays into OS territory, with Solaris and Linux, focus on servers and workstations rather than PCs, as a support to its core business.